nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Launch and shutdown

 1. Launching Trackermon.
-   1. Prerequisites: Have a copy of `Trackermon.jar` in your computer.
+   1. Prerequisites: Have a copy of `trackermon.jar` in your computer.
       1. [Download](https://github.com/AY2122S2-CS2103T-T09-3/tp/releases) the jar file and copy the file into an empty folder.
    2. Double-click the jar file.
    3. Test case: Initial launch <br>